Will bacteria grow on granite?

 What is the difference between “cast stone” and natural stone?

-Cast stone is made up of finely ground stone mixed with resins or cement-based products, then poured into a mold to create either a slab of cast stone or to create sinks, mantels, etc. Natural stone is strictly cut from the earth then cut and polished in its original, natural form.
+Cast stone is made up of finely ground stone mixed with resins or cement-based products, then poured into a mound to create either a slab of cast stone or to create sinks, mantels, etc. Natural stone is strictly cut from the earth then cut and polished in its original, natural form.

 What is antiqued granite?